AJ-AI1/ai-case-study/README.md

 Its current best-selling products are the Microsoft Windows operating system; Microsoft Office, a suite of productivity software; Xbox, a line of entertainment of games, music, and video; Bing, a line of search engines; and Microsoft Azure, and a cloud services platform.

 ### Funding
-It was privately funded when it was incorporated, but in fiscal year 2023,it has a record of $211 billion in revenue and over $88 billion in operating income.
+It was privately funded when it was incorporated, but in fiscal year 2023, it has a record of $211 billion in revenue and over $88 billion in operating income.

 # Business Activities

-### Specific problem Microsoft is trying to solve
+### Specific problems with solution
 •	Generative AI risks are manyfold, with the technology carrying the potential to produce unwanted outputs or act in a way that could put customers or their data at risk, damage business reputations, or even empower hackers.
 Many governments are also working on legislation to address and regulate AI use, and the technology will become the focus of intense legal proceedings for years to come.
 In the face of this, all major AI vendors and developers bear a heavy responsibility.
 Microsoft has had responsible AI practices in place since 2017, and it has worked to give customers control over their own responsibilities through the Azure Responsible AI dashboard for machine learning (ML) workflows.
 A vague reference to the “guardrails” Microsoft is working to put in place to protect users from potential infringements on their human rights or legal status may not have been enough to reassure more cynical readers.
 Microsoft maintains a close relationship with governments, civil society, and experts in the industry to collaborate on AI safety.

 •	Mistake-correction AI : Microsoft unveils ‘LeMa’: A revolutionary AI learning method mirroring human problem solving Microsoft have developed a new technique to improve large language models’ (LLMs) ability to solve math problems by having them learn from their mistakes, akin to how humans learn.
 This has revealed a pioneering strategy, Learning from Mistakes (LeMa), which trains AI to correct its own mistakes, leading to enhanced reasoning abilities.
 The inspiration was drawn from human learning processes, where a student learns from their mistakes to improve future performance.
 “Consider a human student who failed to solve a math problem, he will learn from what mistake he has made and how to correct it,”.
 This concept was applied to LLMs, using mistake-correction data pairs generated by GPT-4 to fine-tune them.